breatheco-de/content/src/content/lesson/mastering-css-selectors.md

 <div align="right"><small><a href="//jsfiddle.net/BreatheCode/0nzat2h8/1/embedded/html,css,result/">Click here to open demo in a new window</a></small></div>

-### Here is a list of the most used Pseudo-Classes:
+### Here is a List of the Most Used Pseudo-Classes:

 |**Selector**   |**Example**   |**Example description**   |
 |:--------------|:-------------|:-------------------------|